Skip to content Skip to footer

 Keep in mind that Northern Pacific has never had a scheduled flight anywhere before.
 But it ranked ahead of Hawaiian Airlines, Air Canada, Alaska Airlines and Japan Airlines.
 Why?
 Because Northern Pacific Airways sounds familiar.
 It sounds like it’s been around for a long time.
 It sounds like it’s legit.
 Trustable.

 So, what’s in a name?
-If you’re brand name doesn’t obviously tell your brand story like PayPal or represent its brand promise like Progressive, then you’ll need to double down on repetition and consistency to tell your brand story over time.
+If your brand name doesn’t obviously tell your brand story like PayPal or represent its brand promise like Progressive, then you’ll need to double down on repetition and consistency to tell your brand story over time.

 And if you happen to be in that early stage or you’re considering a name change, take a page from Northern Pacific’s playbook and give your brand a name that comes with trust built in.